lucasrdsved/fit-flow/conductor/tracks/auth_flow_20251222/plan.md

   - Set `Login.tsx` as the element for `/`.
   - Remove public `register` routes.
   - Ensure protected routes redirect to `/` (Login) if unauthenticated.
-- [~] Task: Conductor - User Manual Verification 'Student-First Auth Flow' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Student-First Auth Flow' (Protocol in workflow.md) 0a2ecc8